CenterForAssessment/SGP/README.md

 	class *character*.

 -   `CONTENT_AREA` This column describes the content area for a given row.
-Most datasets would presumably contain `MATHEMATICS` and `READING`, but other values are possible.
-These values must be capitalized and match the states’ assessment information contained in the `stateData` object that comes with `SGP`.
-Please contact `dbetebenner@nciea.org` to have assessment data added to this object.
-These values should be a `factor`.
+Most datasets would presumably contain *MATHEMATICS* and *READING*, but other values are possible.
+These values must be capitalized and match the states’ assessment information contained in the **SGPstateData** object that comes embedded within the **SGP** package.
+    Please contact @dbetebenner to have assessment data added to this object.
+These values should be of class *character*.

 -   `YEAR` This column gives either the academic year (e.g., `2006_2007` as in the sample data) or the year in which the assessment took